mormegil-cz/angularjs-localizationservice/ReadMe.md

 You can inject the service into a controller or use it via the i18n filter or the i18n directive provided in the code.

+### Differences to Jim Lavin’s version

+1. Simplified format of the translation file.
+2. Support for parameters in messages.
+3. Support for plural handling.

 ## Wiring It Up

 You need to follow a few steps to wire the service into your app: